U.S. demands Sotheby's give up ancient Cambodian statue

-NEW YORK (Reuters) - U.S. prosecutors on Wednesday filed suit demanding auctioneer Sotheby’s forfeit a 10th-century sandstone statue the government says was looted from a Cambodian temple.
+NEW YORK, April 4 (Reuters) - U.S. prosecutors on Wednesday filed suit demanding auctioneer Sotheby’s forfeit a 10th-century sandstone statue the government says was looted from a Cambodian temple.

 The statue, known as the Duryodhana, is believed to have been stolen from the Prasat Chen temple at Koh Ker in Cambodia sometime in the 1960s or 1970s, U.S. Attorney for the Southern District of New York Preet Bharara said in a statement.